 It comes up every year: what are the “good” books for Thanksgiving and Indigenous Peoples Day?
 It’s not simply a question of #OwnVoices but historical accuracy from multiple points of view.
 It’s much easier to celebrate a narrative that eliminates conflict and genocide.
-In searching for books over the few years, these are the books that I’ve found and can recommend.
+In searching for books over the past few years, these are the books that I’ve found and can recommend.

 What books would you add to the list?
 Thanks for sharing on this politically charged topic.

-#OwnVoices Children’s Books for Thanksgiving & Indigenous Peoples Day
+5 Children’s Books for Indigenous Peoples Day

 Keepunumuk: Weeâchumun’s Thanksgiving Story by Danielle Greendeer, Anthony Perry, and Alexis Bunten, illustrated by Garry Meeches, Sr.